 - OSFED stands for ‘other specified feeding or eating disorder’.

-- People with OSFED have symptoms that are similar to one or more other eating disorders, but are not exactly the same.
+- People with OSFED have symptoms that are similar to one or more eating disorders, but may not meet all the criteria for these conditions.

-- OSFED is not a lifestyle choice, but is a complex and serious mental health condition.
+- OSFED is not a lifestyle choice – it is a complex and serious mental health condition.

 - OSFED is one of the most common eating disorders in Australia.

-- Recognising the warning signs of OSFED early and seeking help is the quickest way to start recovering.
+- Recognising the warning signs of OSFED early and seeking help is the quickest way to start the journey to recovery.

 OSFED is more frequently diagnosed than other eating disorders.
-It is a complex and serious mental health condition.
+It is a complex and serious mental health condition, not a lifestyle choice.